redpanda-data/connect/website/docs/components/inputs/sftp.md

 Type: `string`
 Default: `""`

-### `filepath`
+### `filename`

-The path of the file to pull messages from.
-Ignored if directory_path has a value.
+The name of the file to pull messages from.
+If not provided, all the files in the path will be processed.

 Type: `string`
 Default: `""`

-### `directory_path`
+### `path`

-The path of the directory that it will process.
-This field overrides the filepath field.
+The path of the directory or file that it will process.

 Type: `string`